SauloCav/Sorting-Algorithms-in-C/README.md

 Some sorting algorithms implemented in C and Cpp

-A simple repository management problem is used
+A simple repository management problem is used as an example